steenhansen/mongooseToCsv/README.md

 # mongoose-to-csv-quotes
 MongooseToCsvQuotes is a mongoose plugin that creates a [`CsvBuilder`](https://github.com/nickpisacane/CsvBuilder) instance for your Schema.
-Updated [`mongoose-to-csv`](https://www.npmjs.com/package/mongoose-to-csv) package that escapes commas.
+Updated [`mongoose-to-csv`](https://www.npmjs.com/package/mongoose-to-csv) package that escapes commas by default.
+Only if options.show_headers is true, are headers put in first row.

 ## Usage
 ```js